Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [Display grid](ArcGISRuntime.WinUI.Viewer/Samples/MapView/DisplayGrid) - Display coordinate system grids including Latitude/Longitude, MGRS, UTM and USNG on a map view.
 Also, toggle label visibility and change the color of grid lines and grid labels.
 * [Display layer view state](ArcGISRuntime.WinUI.Viewer/Samples/MapView/DisplayLayerViewState) - Determine if a layer is currently being viewed.
 * [Feature layer time offset](ArcGISRuntime.WinUI.Viewer/Samples/MapView/FeatureLayerTimeOffset) - Display a time-enabled feature layer with a time offset.
 * [Identify layers](ArcGISRuntime.WinUI.Viewer/Samples/MapView/IdentifyLayers) - Identify features in all layers in a map.
-MapView supports identifying features across multiple layers.
-Because some layer types have sublayers, the sample recursively counts results for sublayers within each layer.
 * [Map rotation](ArcGISRuntime.WinUI.Viewer/Samples/MapView/MapRotation) - Rotate a map.
 * [Show callout](ArcGISRuntime.WinUI.Viewer/Samples/MapView/ShowCallout) - Show a callout with the latitude and longitude of user-tapped points.
 * [Show magnifier](ArcGISRuntime.WinUI.Viewer/Samples/MapView/ShowMagnifier) - Tap and hold on a map to show a magnifier.